ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 # When to quote variables (a YAML gotcha)

-If you start a value with {{ foo }}, you must quote the whole expression to create valid YAML syntax.
+If you start a value with `{{ foo }}`, you must quote the whole expression to create a valid YAML syntax.

 ```yaml
 - hosts: app_servers